 Pinus flexilis 'Lil' Wolf' / Lil' Wolf limber pine

 Pinus flexilis 'Lil' Wolf' is a dwarf globose selection of limber pine that gradually becomes squatly conical with age.
 Branching is very tight to sometimes congested and needles are long, fluffy and blue-green in color.
-After 10 years of growth, a mature specimen will measure 3 feet (90 cm) tall and 2 feet (60 cm) tall, an annual growth rate of around 3 inches (7.5 cm).
+After 10 years of growth, a mature specimen will measure 3 feet (90 cm) tall and 2 feet (60 cm) wide, an annual growth rate of around 3 inches (7.5 cm).

 'Lil' Wolf' and many dwarf limber pines are notoriously difficult to establish and maintain in most climates.
-It dsense branching and foliage make it very susceptible to fungal issues.
+It dense branching and foliage make it very susceptible to fungal issues.
 Best luck for success is with those who live in a semi-arid steppe climate and able to plant this conifer in extremely well-drained soil.